 If they’re all standing in a straight line facing you, it makes no difference if you use f1.4 (don’t) or f16.
 I’ll tell you why in a moment.

-3. You have to shoot wide for background blur – NO
+3. You have to shoot wide open for background blur – NO

 No. That’s just one way of getting a blurry background.
 In fact, that could sometimes be the reason your group photos aren’t sharp.

 How to get sharp photos of people – where to focus